-Schools in the annual advance scheme will receive their total delegated budget share and VAT advance, less the pupil premium, on the third banking day of the financial year.
-A deduction (see (b) below) will be made to compensate the LA for the loss of interest arising from this method of payment.
+(b) Delegated Budget Share - Advances for Schools with Planned Licensed Deficits Where the Authority has a funding agreement to support planned licensed deficits in place with individual schools, the schools will receive their total delegated budget share and VAT advance, less the pupil premium, on the third banking day of the financial year.
+A deduction (see (c) below) will be made to compensate the LA for the loss of interest arising from this method of payment.

-(b) Interest deduction
+(c) Interest deduction